-From building a brand new facility near St. John’s to influencing legislation, our team is always out there advocating on behalf of the dogs and cats out there that need our help.
+From building a brand new facility near St. John’s to influencing legislation, our team is always advocating on behalf of the dogs and cats that need our help.

 Dogs and Cats of Antigua Rescue and Wellness Sanctuary

 We are currently building a brand new facility in the heart of Antigua.
-With the help of donations and hours of volunteer efforts, we hope to soon house dozens of dogs and cats, provide medical assistance, offer community outreach programs and provide a better life for four legged friends on the island.
-The Sanctuary is being built on nine acres of Crown Land in East Lightfoot/Sea View Farm.
+With the help of donations and hours of volunteer efforts, we are already housing dozens of dogs and cats, providing medical assistance, offering community outreach programs and providing a better life for four legged friends on the island.
+The Sanctuary is located on nine acres of Crown Land in East Lightfoot/Sea View Farm.
 It is a holding facility to house dogs while transitioning them for rehoming overseas.

-The clinic will be built to accommodate the veterinary care of the dogs living at the Sanctuary (About 4 mamas with pups, 20 dogs) and will have an on- staff Veterinarian.
+The clinic will be built to accommodate the veterinary care of the dogs living at the Sanctuary and will have an on-staff Veterinarian.
 It will have 3 surgical tables and 2 grooming tables.
 It will hold weekly spay and neuter clinics and accommodate visiting vets conducting spay and neuter programs.
-It will also have pens to accomodate recovering dogs but mainly it will be home to several mamas and their pups.
 The clinic has a wrap around gallery and also a large bathroom area which will serve as a grooming parlour for pups and an outside shower to bathe the adult dogs.